Mayin/plantstation/docs/readme.md

   }
 ```

-This request is made once a minute to coincide with the current sensor readin interval.
+This request is made once a minute to coincide with the current sensor reading interval.

+### Logstash
 The endpoint is a <a href="https://www.elastic.co/products/logstash" target="_blank">Logstash Server</a> hosted on a local computer.
 Using Logstash, gathering this information and sending it anywhere we want is very simple.
 Along the way, I also fetch local weather data to enrich this data.

 Logstash processing pipelines are separated into intputs, filters and outputs.

 1. Both the sensor data request from Arduino and the weather information request (from Wunderground) are defined in the input section of the Logstash configuration file.

-### Logstash Input
+#### Logstash Input
 <img alt="Logstash Input" src="https://raw.githubusercontent.com/mariotalavera/plantstation/master/docs/images/input.PNG" width="70%">

 ```javascript